1889-1964::The W. A. Jameson Coffee Company

 Photo Clip: (tbd)

-Just days before Christmas 1889, Jameson opened his new store on the south side of Fort Street between Government and Broad Streets.
-He painted his storefront red to stand out among the other vendors and offered a free delivery service to his patrons.
-Jameson's Groceries & Provisions had quickly made a name for itself in its new home.
+In 1889, just days before Christmas, Jameson opened his first island store next to Scotch House, Victoria's famous and well-established menswear store on the south side of Fort Street between Government and Broad Streets.
+He painted his storefront red to stand out among the other vendors and offered free delivery service to his new patrons.
+Jameson's Groceries & Provisions quickly made a name for itself in its new home.

 "1889::Jameson's Groceries & Provisions Opens For Business"